Heritage Interpretation & Community Engagement

 Portsmouth Archives For Portsmouth City Of Stories: May 2019 - February 2020

-I am currently working with Portsmouth Archives as part of their 'Portsmouth City Of Stories' project, to interpret the history found in the archives housed at Central Library.
-I have researched and scripted two stories for KS1/KS2 pupils: 'The Nightwatch' and 'The Missing Pantalons'.
+Working with Portsmouth Archives as part of their 'Portsmouth City Of Stories' project, to interpret the history found in the archives and oral histories housed at Central Library, Portsmouth.
+I researched and scripted two stories for KS1/KS2 pupils: 'The Nightwatch' and 'The Missing Pantalons'.
 I then performed these stories at various libraries in Portsmouth in January 2020.
-To find out where I'm performing, please see my events page.